clevels/Cardiac-Sample/README_CPU.md

 | Property                       | Description
 |:---                               |:---
-| What you will learn               | How to use Advisor to analyze an MPI application running on the CPU.
+| What you will learn               | How to build the cardiac sample ans run Advisor to analyze an MPI application running on the CPU and GPU.
 | Time to complete                  | 30 minutes

 ## Prerequisites